-Lastly, being aware of the different types and doses of anesthetic agents will help you to know what to watch out for if your dog does experience any unexpected side effects or complications during post operative pain management and recovery.
+Lastly, being aware of the different types and doses of anesthetic agents will help you to know what to watch out for if your dog experiences any unexpected side effects or complications during post-operative pain management and recovery.

 Local anesthesia is usually the “safest” option for dogs.
 It is typically a topical gel or injection that numbs the localized area only, and it can be used to surgically remove tumors, sutures, cysts, and other small procedures.

 The anesthetic agent used in local anesthesia will differ depending on the size of the procedure and the type of surgical site.

 The advantage of using a mild sedative like this is that it minimizes any risks associated with general anesthesia, especially in those dogs who may be at a higher risk for complications due to anesthetic agents.

 However, there are still risks associated with local anesthesia, such as potential nerve damage or serious allergic reactions.